About

 I was building ISPs in high school and working full-time hours on early wireless modems before most people were using the internet.
 I had an early IPO in 1999 and took a deliberate detour to become a firefighter and EMT.

-After Amazon, I cofounded the O’Reilly Velocity Conference, which became the gathering point for people who were independently discovering the same thing: the wall between development and operations was the biggest bottleneck in shipping reliable software.
+After Amazon, Steve Souders and I founded the O’Reilly Velocity Conference.
+It became the gathering point for people who were independently discovering the same thing: the wall between development and operations was the biggest bottleneck in shipping reliable software.
 That community became the DevOps movement.

 Then Adam Jacob, Barry Steinglass, Nathan Haneysmith, and I cofounded Chef.
 We wanted to bring powerful infrastructure automation to the masses and build a core configuration utility for the internet.
 The custom tools built by Google, Amazon, and a few others were closely guarded secrets.
 We opened them up to everyone else.
-Chef let engineering teams define infrastructure as code — writing recipes to configure entire fleets of servers instead of managing them by hand.
+Chef let engineering teams define infrastructure as code, writing recipes to configure entire fleets of servers instead of managing them by hand.
 It was adopted by Facebook, Google, Apple, and IBM.
-We succeeded.
-I am really proud of what we built and even more proud of the community we helped nurture.
-Chef was acquired for over $220 million.
+We grew Chef to $75M in revenue and sold it a few years later.
+I am proud of what we built.
+Chef shipped to tens of thousands of organizations and reshaped how engineers thought about infrastructure.

-I went on to cofound Orion Labs, a voice-first AI platform for the same kind of people I had served alongside as a firefighter — frontline teams who need information fast, hands-free, under pressure.
+I went on to cofound Orion Labs, a real-time voice AI platform for frontline teams who need information fast, hands-free, under pressure.
+The same kind of people I had served alongside as a firefighter.

 Where this is going